jonnonz1/nz-statute-book/acts/public/1986/residential-tenancies-act-1986.md

   (a) the purchaser’s contact mobile telephone number (if any):
   (b) the purchaser’s contact email address (if any).
 (2) Nothing in subsection (1)﻿(a) or (1A) shall absolve the purchaser from the obligation imposed on the purchaser by section 15.

+### 43AA Tenancy agreement may prohibit smoking
+(1) A tenancy agreement may prohibit a tenant from smoking a smoked tobacco product in any part of the premises that is indoors.
+(2) A tenancy agreement may prohibit a tenant from smoking a smoked tobacco product in any other part of the premises only if the prohibition is consistent with the parties’ rights and obligations under this Act.
+(3) In this section,—
+  - **indoors** does not include outbuildings
+  - **premises** includes facilities
+  - **smoked tobacco product** has the meaning given in section 2(1) of the Smokefree Environments and Regulated Products Act 1990.

 ### 43A Effect of provision prohibiting assignment by tenant
 (1) A provision in a tenancy agreement that prohibits the tenant from assigning the tenancy is of no effect.